MOBILE VR APp: SPHERE FLOAT

 As with any good VR app, I had to make sure that the experience was comfortable and would make sense to any user.
 An example of a user testing question I asked was “How comfortable or uncomfortable was reading text in this application?” and “How did you feel about the movement?”

 Jenna, a graphic designer who took my user test, gave input to simplify the overall text.
 This caused me to simplify the menu.
 I also learned that slower movement speeds are more comfortable (even if medium speed isn’t “Uncomfortable”), so I went ahead and lowered the speeds in response to that as well.

 For future iterations of this project, I’d like to model some different 3D environments in blender and rhino to see what other scenery I can incorporate.
 I would also like to re-program the movement mechanics for a more scenic tour prior to solving the puzzle

 To conclude I had a great time making this project, and was able to complete a fully immersive mobile VR application that challenges users to solve puzzles and learn a little bit about being inside VR.
 This app should be able to get a brand new user into the technology with lots of reactive and easy elements to learn.

 Check out my GitHub repository at https://github.com/egangw/SphereFloat

-I still need to build a server application that would allow the APK to be downloaded directly onto your phone without Unity, but if you are a fellow Unity Dev you can check out my github repo and build this project directly to your Android or iOs from Unity, or install the APK with Android Studio.
+I still need to build a server application that allows this to be downloaded directly onto your phone without Unity, but if you are a fellow Unity Dev you can check out my github repo and build this project directly to your Android or iOs from Unity.

 Download the Unity Project Here and also download the Google Cardboard VR app from your play-store.
 Then plop your phone in a simple VR headset (DIY make one Here or buy one Here), and you are all set to start perusing the world of VR apps out there, Sphere Float included.